Jobs (Basic): Add, Move, Edit, Archive, Delete

 - Deleting Jobs From Pipelines

 Once a pipeline has been created, add jobs to it, then link them to accounts.
 Keep in mind:

-- Jobs are added to a pipeline by a firm owner or any team member who has been given access rights to manage pipelines.
+- Jobs are added to a pipeline by a firm owner or any team member with access rights to manage pipelines.

 - Team members see only the pipelines made available to them.

-- Team members move jobs for their assigned accounts through pipelines.
+- Team members move jobs through pipelines for their assigned accounts.

-- Team members see only the jobs that are for the accounts assigned to, unless they’ve been given access rights to view all accounts.
+- Team members see only the jobs of accounts assigned to them unless they have access rights to view all accounts.

 - New jobs are always added to the first stage of a pipeline.

 - Jobs can be added for both active and offline accounts.
 However, only users with active accounts and notifications turned on receive emails sent via pipeline automation.

-- If you want to speed things up, create jobs based on custom templates.
+- To be efficient and save time, create jobs based on custom templates.